fsislaben/stats_crash_course/pages/ttest.md

 ### Student's T-test

 Then two groups are sampled from populations that are normally distributed and the variance between the populations are the same.
-This is typically a very risky assumption to make BUT if you are sure that the variance between the populations are the same you can go ahead and use the Student's T-test.
+This is typically a very risky assumption to make BUT if you are sure that the variance between the populations is the same you can go ahead and use the Student's T-test.

 ### Welch's T-test